 Black Boy Speak is a series of candid interviews with Black males discussing community and social issues, challenges, opportunities, and world perceptions.
 Honesty is encouraged, but no one is ever required to speak.
 There aren’t any wrong answers, only new perspectives.

-At the core of Hello, My Name is King are the principles of self-value and defining one’s self.
+Redefining the Black man.
+At the core of Hello, My Name is King is the principles of self-value and defining one’s self.

-Building a united front of progression through an accountable and proactive kingdom.
+HMNK Day 2015, Building a united front of progression through an accountable and proactive kingdom, covered accountability and action.